BytePaws/sysmon.nvim/README.md

 </h1>

 <p align="center">
-`SysMon` is a very basic system monitor plugin for my favourite text editor and IDE [LunarVim](https://github.com/LunarVim/LunarVim).
+SysMon is a very basic system monitor plugin for my favourite text editor and IDE <a href="github.com/Lunarvim/LunarVim">LunarVim</a>.
 </p>

 ## Features